Back to Top

 Anatomy of a Text Update

-Let’s face it, for better or worse, we spend a lot of time on our phones.
-It may be for work, beating your top score on Candy Crush, or texting everyone from mom, your neighbor Thelma, or your client in regards to Fluffy.
-But have you ever wondered if you're texting the standard visit information your client needs to know?
-The best way to construct a text to your client is to act as though you were texting yourself updates about your cat.
+Let's face it, for better or worse, we spend a lot of time on our phones.
+It may be for work, beating your top score on Candy Crush, or texting everyone from mom, your neighbor Thelma, or the cat parent in regards to Fluffy.
+But have you ever wondered if you're texting the standard visit information the cat parent needs to know?
+The best way to construct a text to a cat parent is to act as though you were texting yourself updates about your cat.
 What do you want to know?
 If you’re not sure, fear not; we have a handy-dandy visual.

 Fredrick, photo via Melanie Deisz